 But, if you aren’t in the probate process, this is a better question for your estate planning attorney.
 And since they will have a better idea of your specific case.
 They will give you better guidance on creating an estate plan that avoids probate and minimizes or avoids estate taxes.

 How much will I have to pay?

 For how much you might have to pay, every issue is different.
 And the answer will vary depending on the case.
 And how much the estate is worth.

 Also, remember that in 2022 an individual subjected to death taxes would have to have an estate valued at 12.06 million.
 For couples, it is over 24.12 million.

 Further, neither of the case examples above would be subjected to death taxes.
 That is a result of the estates being valued at under 12.06 million.

 Typically the estate has to pay death taxes.
 If the decedent created a trust, the trust might be responsible for a portion of the death taxes.

-If you want an overview of the California Probate Litigation Process, a more in-depth look at if probate is suitable for you, or check out our Extensive Blog Posts to understand the trust administration process and your rights as a trust beneficiary.
+Do you want a more thorough overview of the California Probate Process?
+Or a more in-depth look at if probate is suitable for you, or check out our Learning Center to understand the trust administration process and your rights as a trust beneficiary.
 Most importantly, our resources will help you know when you need help!